 Mapping smells and air pollution

-We will be driving the UT Austin mobile electric van equipped with instruments to directly sample and measure the air, which will help us understand, among other things, which chemical species are contributing to the smells and air pollution.
+We drove the UT Austin mobile electric van equipped with instruments to directly sample and measure the air, which will help us understand, among other things, which chemical species are contributing to the smells and air pollution.
 Importantly, we will be able to directly measure what people are breathing.
 Our goal is to better understand the airborne exposure pathway!

 Measuring particles and gases in the air

-We are installing instruments in homes and locations around Imperial Beach: some of these devices measure Particulate Matter (PM), very small particles in the air; others measure gases.
-We will also have a mobile lab with a suite of air quality instruments.
-We will be mapping out how these particles and gases change as they move from the ocean towards land.
-We will also be working to understand how they vary during the day versus the night.
+We installed instruments in homes and locations around South Bay: some of these devices measure Particulate Matter (PM), very small particles in the air; others measure gases.
+We also have a mobile lab with a suite of air quality instruments.
+We are mapping out how these particles and gases change as they move from the ocean towards land, day versus night.

 Analyzing the air for biological particles

-We will be sampling the air at certain sites to collect bacteria, viruses, endotoxins and other chemicals in the air to better understand their sources.
+We have sampled the air at certain sites to collect bacteria, viruses, endotoxins and other chemicals in the air to better understand their sources.

 Understanding the smell

-We will be using instruments to better understand the volatile organic compounds (VOCs) contributing to the range of odors in the region.
+We are using instruments to better understand the volatile organic compounds (VOCs) contributing to the range of odors in the region.

 Indoor air and dust sampling

-Given that people spend 90% of their time indoors, we will also begin measuring the air and dust inside some homes in the community to understand what people are being exposed to in their homes.
+Given that people spend 90% of their time indoors, we have collected air and dust inside some homes in the community to understand what people are being exposed to indoors.

 Improving future models

-We will also be using gas and particle measurements to determine how the gases contribute to the marine haze and air quality.
+We are also using gas and particle measurements to determine how the gases contribute to the marine haze and air quality.
 The results will be used to improve air quality models.

 This study will help us better understand the local air quality and how it might affect our health.